Why apply to the Physical Therapist Assistant (PTA) Program?

-- Completion of all remedial and/or ESL courses as indicated by the college placement test.
+- Completion of all required remedial and/or ESL courses as indicated by the college placement test.

 - The student must have a college GPA of 2.5 or higher in those courses required by the PTA program.
 Note: Grades in co-requisite general education courses completed prior to admission will also be applied to establish the applicants’ GPA.

-- Submission of a program application to the Division of Allied Health (application are accepted from January 1st through March 15th of each calendar year).
+- Submission of the online program application (applications are accepted from the beginning of the Spring semester through March 15th of each calendar year).

-- Completion and documentation of 50 required volunteer or work hours in a physical therapy department or facility by the March 15th application deadline.
+- Completion and documentation of 50 required volunteer or work hours in a physical therapy department or facility submitted with the online program application by the March 15th application deadline.

 The merit-based admissions process works as follows, when the above minimum qualifications have been met:

 Program applicants are ranked according to their Total Admission Score (TAS), with the top 30 applicants being offered admission.
 The TAS is calculated by adding points for TEAS scores to the applicants’ GPA in courses required by the program.